-Classes are also designed to learn self-defense, focus, self-control, confidence, and self-esteem.
+Classes are also designed to teach self-defense, focus, self-control, confidence, and self-esteem.
 They are fun, exciting, and adventurous classes.
 Teen students learn effective ways of dealing with bullies and they also develop leadership skills to help others.

 5 Good Reasons Why Teens Need Karate?